yicongdaniel/EasyBookingBadminton/README.md

 * Python Installed (Recommended version 3.8 or above) Link: https://www.python.org/downloads/
 * IDE or Text Editor configured with Python Installed (PyCharm/ Visual Code/ Sublime Text) Link: https://code.visualstudio.com/download
 * Go to cmd and type: pip install selenium
-* Driver for launching the automation (We will use chromedriver.exe)
-* Be sure to match the version of Chrome you have Link: https://chromedriver.chromium.org/downloads
+* Driver for launching the automation (We will use chromedriver.exe, Be sure to match the version of Chrome you have) Link: https://chromedriver.chromium.org/downloads